Skip to main content

 The FMD Server binary assumes that request paths start at the root ("/").
 That is, it assumes that you host FMD Server on a (sub-)domain, e.g., https://fmd.example.com.

 If you host FMD Server in a subdirectory, e.g., https://example.com/fmd/, you need to configure your proxy to strip the subdirectory before forwarding the request to the backend.
 FMD Server does not know how to handle /fmd/api/, it only knows about /api/.
+Below are some examples how to do this with common reverse proxies.

 Common issues